 - Hastings – An OWB holster made of Kydex.
 It can attach to your belt via a clip or paddle.

 - John R – This is a Kydex pocket holster.

 - Gratiot – An IWB holster, this rig is a hybrid model with a Kydex shell and leather backer.

 - Woodward – This is another style of hybrid IWB holster.

 - Jefferson – An OWB rig, this holster uses a leather backer with a Kydex shell for a blend of comfort and durability.

 - Dix – Not really a holster, this is a Kydex trigger guard that can be used when an actual holster is not available.

-The Flashbang Holsters company got its start by designing holsters specially for women.
-The company expanded its original offerings and how has an entire line for women and another for men.
+The Flashbang Holsters company got its start by designing holsters for women.
+The company expanded its original offerings and now has an entire line for women and another for men.
 I’ll follow the company’s lead and break them down by gender.